-An auto insurance policy is a contract between you and an insurance company.
+An auto insurance (or car insurance) policy is a contract between you and an insurance company.
 You pay a premium, and in exchange, the insurance company promises to pay for specific car-related financial losses during the term of the policy.
 Carrying the right amount of coverage can help prevent you from having to pay out of pocket or losing your wages!
 Carrying low coverage or no coverage can leave your assets and income at risk.
-Work with us to determine the best coverage for you.
+Work with Eden Insurance to determine the best coverage for you.

 Insurance for cars, trucks, boats and more!